sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 `Segments`.
 It is necessary to specify the "Segment" which you need to download.
 Providing a segment won't have any affect on the response object returned, but this will be required later, while making an export request.

-A list of supported segments can be obtained by :
+A list of supported segments of a series, say ``hmi.sharp_720s`` can be obtained by :

 	>>> import drms
 	>>> c = drms.Client()